Tuesday

 Ron Panzer.
 2002.
 Compatibility of prescribed burning with the conservation of insects in small, isolated, prairie reserves.
 Conservation Biology 16:1296-1307.

-tagged fire frequency, insects, rare species
+fire frequency,

 Reader Comments